 - Conditional Formatting with Data Bars Based on Another Cell in Excel

 - [Fixed]: Conditional Formatting in Data Bar Percentage Not Working in Excel

 Method 2: Use Excel VBA Macro to Add Data Bars

-Another process to add data bars in excel is to use excel VBA Macro.
+Another process to add data bars in Excel is to use VBA Macro.
 In this method, we will be doing conditional formatting just like before but in the Format Conditions in the Macro.
 Let’s follow the steps below to add data bars in the same dataset:

 - Initially, press Alt+F11 or select the Visual Basic feature from the Developer tab.

 - Then, go to Insert and select Module.